image

 Medicare

 Medicare Part D, which went into effect in 2006, was the greatest expansion to the Medicare program since President Johnson signed the original bill that created Medicare in July of 1965.
 Medicare Part D can be very confusing to Medicare beneficiaries, physicians, pharmacies, caregivers and government officials.
-We interact with the program on a day-to-day basis and can answer many of your questions about how the system works; all of our pharmacists have received training on the program and have real experiences in interacting with the program that they can share with you.
+We interact with the program on a day-to-day basis and can answer many of your questions about how the system works; all of our pharmacists have real experiences in interacting with the program that they can share with you.

 Below are some common questions that we receive, perhaps they will answer any questions you may have about the program, if they don't, please contact your local Eaton Apothecary and we'll see if we can help.